GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ## Introduction

-It is crucial to make AI models accessible to end-users through applications that offer a user-friendly interface.
-A well-designed UI ensures that users can interact with the AI model intuitively and efficiently.
-Additionally, users should be able to rely on the application to perform as expected every time they use it, meaning the application must be reliable and free from frequent errors or downtime.
-By focusing on consistency, reliability and predictability of the application, we can ensure that AI models are not only accessible but also valuable and dependable tools for end-users.
+In this tutorial, you will learn how to deploy a chatbot application using [LangChain](https://python.langchain.com/) and [Streamlit](https://streamlit.io/) on Google Cloud Platform (GCP).

-By leveraging LangChain, Streamlit, Google Kubernetes Engine, and Cloud SQL for PostgreSQL, we can achieve the goals of accessibility, reliability, and consistency.
+Creating accessible, reliable, and secure applications is crucial for making AI models valuable for end-users.
+We achieve this by leveraging LangChain, Streamlit, Google Kubernetes Engine, and Cloud SQL for PostgreSQL.
 LangChain simplifies the integration of language models, allowing us to build robust AI-powered applications.
 Streamlit provides an intuitive and interactive user interface, making it easy for users to interact with the chatbot.
 GKE offers a scalable and managed environment to deploy the application, ensuring high availability and performance.
 Cloud SQL for PostgreSQL provides a reliable and secure database solution to store user messages, ensuring data persistence and consistency across sessions.

-In this tutorial, you will learn how to deploy a chatbot application using [LangChain](https://python.langchain.com/) and [Streamlit](https://streamlit.io/) on Google Cloud Platform (GCP).

-The application can be used to interact with any language model served on an OpenAI-compatible API.
+The chatbot application can be used to interact with any language model served on an OpenAI-compatible API.
 For example, you can use the Gemma2 model deployed on Google Kubernetes Engine using [Kserve](https://kserve.github.io/website/).
 This means you're not locked into a single provider and have the flexibility to choose the best model for your needs.

 The application will be deployed on GCP and secured with Identity Aware Proxy (IAP).
 You have the option to follow manual deployment instructions or use Terraform for an automated setup.

-Finally, it will use user identity provided by IAP and store each user's messages in a Cloud SQL PostgreSQL database.
+Finally, the application will use user identity provided by IAP and store each user's messages in a Cloud SQL PostgreSQL database.

 ### Architecture overview